robotical/docs.robotical.io/hardware/specs.md

 layout: article
 ---

+Charge Cable and Supplied Battery
+---

+The supplied USB to 9v barrel-jack is rated for **5v** on the USB end, and outputs **9v** on the barrel jack, centre pin positive.
+The supplied rechargeable LiPo battery has a nominal charged voltage **8.4v**.
+The battery's capacity is **1400mAh**.
+{:.feature}

+The supplied cable can provide adequate voltage to charge the battery through rick, but using an equivalent mains-powered 9v DC charger the battery can charge faster.
+For the fastest charging an external LiPo battery charger, commonly used for Remote-Control applications can be used to charge the battery.

+Lithium polymer batteries (LiPo) can be dangerous if abused.
+Do not overcharge the battery or discharge it below the minimum safe voltage of **6.4v**.
+Don't disassemble or pierce the battery, leave it charging unattended or dispose of it in regular household waste or by burning.
+{:.alert.danger.tag.padder}

 Rick - Ratings and Maximums
 ---

+Rick's logic level is **3v3**.
+The GPIOs and Serial lines are 5v tolerant but the I<sup>2</sup>C ports <code>SDA<sub>1</sub></code> and <code>SCL<sub>1</sub></code> are not.
 Rick has a maximum power output of **3A** per each of the two **5v** channel, maximum operational temperature of **50&deg;C**, thermal cut-out at **90&deg;C** and an on-board dual-cell **7.4v LiPo** battery charger with **\_\_A** peak charge current.
 Nominal battery voltage is